whosonfirst/whosonfirst-sources/sources/README.md

 ## Mesoshapes

-_Mesoshapes are a product of Who's On First via Martin Gamache, Art of the Mappable._
+_Mesoshapes are a product of Who's On First under CC0._

 * id `1108756907`
 * name `meso`